-What should I stop using Imodium?
+When should I stop using Imodium?

-You should stop as soon as your stool is solid again or if 24 hours passes and you don’t make any bowel movements.
+You should stop as soon as your stool is solid again or if 24 hours pass and you don’t make any bowel movements.
 Consult your doctor if your condition persists longer than 10 days.

 Call Our CareTeam

 Our CareTeam Member will guide you to complete your order